The Waving Flag: The Arab Conquests

 Kennedy, H. (2013).
 The armies of the caliphs: Military and society in the early Islamic state.
 Routledge.

-Lots of military details in this short book.
-It is a text book and contains a lot about army funding.
-The Arabic names are overpowering at first.
-Worth reading once you've grasped the basic geography & chronology of the period.
+Lots of military details.
+It is a short, text book and contains a lot about army funding.
+The Arabic names are overpowering.
+Worth reading once you've grasped the basic geography & chronology.

-There is a free preview pdf available from the publisher which covers the first chapter & maps.
+Free preview pdf of the first chapter & maps.

 Holland, T. (2012).
 In the shadow of the sword: The battle for global empire and the end of the ancient world.
 Hachette UK.